nathanbraun/code-soccer-files/README.md

 Set these aside for now and we'll pick them up in chapter 2.

 ## Changelog
+### v0.0.4 (2022-09-09)
+Fixed a stray reference to the wrong football (American).
+Fixed an error in end of chapter exercises for Pandas filter section.
+Thanks Ross!

 ### v0.0.3 (2022-08-17)
 Fixed some typos.
 Thanks Jon!